Hiralal Sen: Filmmaking career

+In 1898, Hiralal was in Kolkata star Theatre, West Bengal (earlier known as Calcutta)and was watching "flower of Persia".
+That theatre play had interval were some short film was played and that was the moment he had an idea.
+He borrowed a camera from the plays director and recorded the whole Flower of Persia play.
+Furthermore, with added funds by his father he got his first cinematograph camera, and started India's first movie enterprise named - "Royal Bioscope film company" in 1898 itself.
 In a creative career that extended up to 1913, Hiralal Sen made over forty short films.
 Most of the films he made depicted scenes from theatrical productions played at Amarendra Dutta's Classic Theatre in Calcutta.
 At that time raw film was imported into the country.
 Between 1901 and 1904, he produced many films for Classic Theatre including Bhramar, Hariraj, and Buddhadev.
 His longest film, produced in 1903 and titled Alibaba and the Forty Thieves, was also based on an original Classic Theatre performance.
 However, not much is known about this feature film since it was never screened.
 He also produced a number of advertising films and newsfilms taking commissions.
 Having made two films advertising Jabakusum Hair Oil and Edwards Tonic, he became the first Indian to use film for advertising purposes.

-India's first political film

 In 1905, Sen advertised a "genuine Swadeshi film of our own make".
 Documenting the "Anti-Partition Demonstration and Swadeshi movement at the Town Hall, Calcutta, on the 22nd September 1905", it is, according to critic Samik Bandyopadhyay, India's first political film.

-Last film made

 Royal Bioscope made its last film in 1913.